Training Resources for Trainers

 - Continuing professional development as an educator.

 Local education providers (LEPs), such as hospitals and general practices, provide evidence against the seven areas to show how they identify, train and appraise trainers in each of the four medical trainer roles.
-LEPs must then notify the relevant HEE local office who has been approved as a trainer, and HEE will confirm this to the GMC for recognition on the List of Registered Medical Practitioners (LRMP).
+LEPs must then notify the relevant NHS England local office who has been approved as a trainer, and NHS England will confirm this to the GMC for recognition on the List of Registered Medical Practitioners (LRMP).

 Whilst the requirements above are important for individuals starting as educational supervisors, it is important that existing educational supervisors remain up to date with new developments in individual curriculum, training programmes, national developments, and new educational theory and methods.